dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ---
-title: Edit and publish dev.to articles from a git repo, with Github + Pipedream
+title: Publish DEV articles from a git repo, with Github + Pipedream
 ---

-I wrote this article in VS Code, and published it with `git push`.
-I'll show you how easy this is to setup and why managing your posts with `git` might make sense.
+I wrote this article in VS Code, on my Mac, and published it with a simple `git push`.

+I'll show you how easy this is to setup for your own posts, and you'll see what benefits you get managing posts locally.

 ## The short version

-Here's how this works.
-Take this code:
+Take this Markdown:

 ```markdown
 # My first post